vignesh-0510/Basic_rails_1/README.md

-Complete Ruby on Rails tutorial example
+First Test repo for Complete Ruby on Rails tutorial example